BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Testing the LAMP Platform.md

+---
-# Testing the LAMP Platform
+title: Testing the LAMP Platform
+slug: testing_lamp
+---

 Once you've deployed the `LAMP-server` and `LAMP-database`, you'll be able to use the mindLAMP app (either on your mobile device or [in a desktop browser](https://dashboard.lamp.digital/)) to connect to your instance.